Creative Absolute

 Spencer was initially best known for developing and applying evolutionary theory to philosophy, psychology and the study of society — what he called his “synthetic philosophy”.

-In 1857 he began to plan a vast system of philosophy, which, after Darwin's publication of the Origin of Species in 1859, turned into a scheme for a synthesis of the whole of scientific knowledge based upon the principles of evolution
+In 1857 he began to plan a vast system of philosophy, which, after Darwin publicised the Origin of Species in 1859, turned into a scheme for a synthesis of the whole of scientific knowledge based upon the principles of evolution

 His System of Synthetic Philosophy, in 10 vol. (1855 – 1896), held that the physical, organic, and social realms are interconnected and develop according to identical evolutionary principles, a scheme suggested by the evolution of biological species.

-Thus sociocultural evolution as well amounted to, in Spencer's phrase, "the survival of the fittest."
+Thus sociocultural evolution also amounted to, in Spencer's phrase, "the survival of the fittest."

 Spencer - the founder of the "organic school" in sociology.
 Society, from his point of view - is an evolving organism, like a living organism, which is considered in biological science.